This guest post was written by Kit Friend – Agile Coach and Atlassian Strategic Partner Lead for EMEA at Accenture

 - Multiple data sources and data hygiene issues

-- Challenges in processing this data into accurate, transparent, and actually useful metrics
+- Challenges in processing this data into accurate, transparent, and useful metrics

 - Getting people to understand how to use what they are seeing